vraj0000/Evolution-Of-Computer/README.md

 # Evolution-Of-Computer
-This is abasic ppt I made for fun.
+This is a basic PPT I made for fun.
 Because I Love Computers!